Your Questions, Answered

 This work is most effective when you feel genuinely ready to invest in yourself.

-Yes.
-In fact, many clients arrive here because their bodies have asked them to slow down in ways they never expected.
+• Yes.
+In fact, often clients arrive here because their bodies have asked them to slow down in ways they never expected.

 Our work honors pacing, nervous system regulation, and the emotional layers that often accompany burnout or chronic health challenges.